Human: Gender

 Human societies typically exhibit gender identities and gender roles that distinguish between masculine and feminine characteristics and prescribe the range of acceptable behaviours and attitudes for their members based on their sex.
 The most common categorisation is a gender binary of men and women.
-Many societies recognise a third gender, or less commonly a fourth or fifth.
+Some societies recognize a third gender, or less commonly a fourth or fifth.
 In some other societies, non-binary is used as an umbrella term for a range of gender identities that are not solely male or female.

 Gender roles are often associated with a division of norms, practices, dress, behavior, rights, duties, privileges, status, and power, with men enjoying more rights and privileges than women in most societies, both today and in the past.
 As a social construct, gender roles are not fixed and vary historically within a society.
 Challenges to predominant gender norms have recurred in many societies.
 Little is known about gender roles in the earliest human societies.
 Early modern humans probably had a range of gender roles similar to that of modern cultures from at least the Upper Paleolithic, while the Neanderthals were less sexually dimorphic and there is evidence that the behavioural difference between males and females was minimal.

 Kinship

 All human societies organize, recognize and classify types of social relationships based on relations between parents, children and other descendants (consanguinity), and relations through marriage (affinity).
 There is also a third type applied to godparents or adoptive children (fictive).
 These culturally defined relationships are referred to as kinship.
 In many societies, it is one of the most important social organizing principles and plays a role in transmitting status and inheritance.
-All societies have rules of incest taboo, according to which marriage between certain kinds of kin relations are prohibited, and some also have rules of preferential marriage with certain kin relations.
+All societies have rules of incest taboo, according to which marriage between certain kinds of kin relations is prohibited, and some also have rules of preferential marriage with certain kin relations.

+Pair bonding is a ubiquitous feature of human sexual relationships, whether it is manifested as serial monogamy, polygyny, or polyandry.
+Genetic evidence indicates that humans were predominantly polygynous for most of their existence as a species, but that this began to shift during the Neolithic, when monogamy started becoming widespread concomitantly with the transition from nomadic to sedentary societies.
+Anatomical evidence in the form of second-to-fourth digit ratios, a biomarker for prenatal androgen effects, likewise indicates modern humans were polygynous during the Pleistocene.